Home / Procedures / ABO Incompatible Liver Transplant in Gurgaon

 Why Choose Dr. Ankur Garg for ABO Incompatible Liver Transplant in Gurgaon?

-Choosing the right surgeon is important when considering an ABO-incompatible liver transplant, as the procedure requires advanced surgical expertise and specialised immunological management to ensure graft survival and patient safety.
+Choosing the right surgeon is important for an ABO-incompatible liver transplant because the procedure requires advanced surgical expertise and specialised immune management.

-Patients choose Dr. Ankur Garg for complex liver transplant procedures because of:
+Patients consult Dr. Ankur Garg for complex liver transplant procedures because of:

-• 25+ years of surgical experience in hepatobiliary and transplant surgery
+• 25+ years of experience in liver transplant, HPB, and gastrointestinal surgery

-• 4,500+ liver transplants and major HPB procedures performed
+• Experience with 4,500+ liver transplants and major HPB procedures

-• Expertise in managing ABO-incompatible liver transplant protocols
+• Expertise in living donor and ABO-incompatible liver transplant protocols

 • Use of structured desensitisation and immunosuppression strategies